 Contact the Wood Energy Interest Group

-The Wood Energy Interest Group (WEIG) maintains this website as a portal to all information on the use of wood energy in New Zealand and Australia.
+The Wood Energy Interest Group (WEIG) maintains this website as a portal to all information on the use of wood energy in New Zealand, Australia and the Pacific.

 Wood Energy Interest Group

 The WEIG is the operational arm of the Bioenergy Association responsible for the Association's wood energy programmes, policies, standards and advocacy.